 All curbside mailboxes need to a door to perform their intended function.
 Mail couriers must open the mailbox's door to leave the mail for residents at the respective address.
 The door creates a secure environment by protecting the mailbox's mail from damage.
 When shopping for curbside mailboxes, though, you may discover that some of them have a door on the back.
 So, do these rear-entry curbside mailboxes comply with the United States Postal Service's (USPS's) requirements?

 Message boards can help you build a better community by providing residents with guidance and information.
-Homeowners' associations and property managers use them to share information with the residents of their respective community.
-As shown below, a message board consists of a freestanding flat structure in which bulletins, maps, memos and other essential information can be housed.
+Homeowners' associations and property managers use them to share essential details with residents.
 Not all message boards are the same, however.
-To take advantage of them in your residential community, you'll need to choose the right message boards.
+To get the most value, you’ll need to choose the right message boards for your residential community.